 I persuaded my leadership to approve using a new programming language by developing a proof-of-concept.
 I then implemented a strategy to onboard the other engineers to the new language while reducing development friction.
 I know how to innovate engineering processes.

 I will major in Health Care Management and Entrepreneurship and Innovation at Wharton.
 Management and Strategy in Medical Devices and Technology will teach me how to treat "software as a medical device" as I seek to apply my computer science background to develop new medical therapies.
-Health Care Entrepreneurship will prepare me to launch a venture in an industry with high barriers to entry one day.
+Health Care Entrepreneurship will prepare me to launch a venture in an industry with high barriers to entry.
 The Product Management course will show me how to innovate and be agile in a heavily regulated industry.

-I will apply to the Fall semester at the San Francisco campus, where I will use the immersive environment to learn how to be a disruptive innovator in a regulated industry and make connections that will help me transition into product management.
+I will apply to the Fall semester at the San Francisco campus, where I will use the immersive environment to learn how to be a disruptive innovator in a regulated industry repeated phrase regulated industry and make connections that will help me transition into product management.
 In the San Francisco campus curriculum, The Finance of Innovation will teach me how to raise capital for my future capital-intensive venture.
-The Negotiations course will prepare me to negotiate with healthcare providers and vendors in the healthcare industry one day.
+The Negotiations course will prepare me to negotiate with healthcare providers and vendors in the healthcare industry.

 I will join Venture Labs as an "explorer," where I will build my network of entrepreneurial-minded individuals and gain first-hand experience of what it takes to launch a venture in a way that I cannot do alone.